Pigmentation Laser Programme & Laser Toning

 Laser Treatments for Pigmentation

 At Midland Skin, we use a range of laser technologies to target different types and depths of pigmentation safely.
-Here are some of the laser treatments we offer for hyperpigmentation:
+The choice of technology depends on the cause of your pigmentation and your skin phototype.

-• Laser Toning (more details below): For melasma, post-inflammatory hyperpigmentation and sun damage.
-It’s safe for all skin tones, including darker skin, and also helps improve skin texture and brightness over time hence it being one of the secrets to Korean Glass Skin.
-Safe for skin types 1 to 6.
+- Laser Toning (more details below) – for melasma, post-inflammatory hyperpigmentation and sun damage.
+Safe for all skin phototypes including darker skin, and also improves skin texture and brightness over time.
+Safe for skin types 1–6.

-• BBL (BroadBand Light): A versatile treatment that reduces sun-induced pigmentation, evens out tone, and enhances overall skin brightness.
-Safe for skin types 1 to 5.
+- BBL (BroadBand Light) – a versatile treatment that reduces sun-induced pigmentation, evens out tone, and enhances overall skin brightness.
+Safe for skin types 1–4.

-• 3D Miracle: Combines gentle resurfacing and brightening to lift superficial pigmentation and boost glow.
-Safe for skin types 1 to 6.
+- 3D Miracle – combines gentle resurfacing and brightening to lift superficial pigmentation and boost glow.
+Safe for skin types 1–6.

-• Fractional Laser (e.g. Halo): Reaches deeper pigment while also improving skin quality, pores and early signs of ageing.
-Safe for skin types 1 to 5.
+- Fractional Laser (e.g. Halo) – reaches deeper pigment while also improving skin quality, pore appearance, and early signs of ageing.
+Safe for skin types 1–5.

 Scarlett Greenwood